Petersoj/FSSPrototype/README.md

 - Brady Hartog
 - Isabella Gilman
 - Nate Hansen

+## Assembling `fss.asm`
+1. Ensure that the `CompactRISC16` submodule has been initialized and updated via: `git submodule update --init`
+2. Run the assembler via: `./CompactRISC16/assembler/assembler src/asm/fss.asm -o resources/bram_init/fss.dat -p 4096 -v 0 -b HEX`
+  - `-p 4096` sets the max padding lines to 4096 (which is 2^12 due to `fss_top` instantiating `bram` with a 12-bit address space) in the output machine code file
+  - `-v 0` sets the padding line value to 0 (which initializes empty BRAM to all zeros) in the output machine code file
+  - `-b HEX` sets the number base to hexadecimal in the output machine code file
+3. More about the CR16 assembler used in this project [here](https://github.com/Petersoj/CompactRISC16#assembler).

 ## Verilog Source Naming Conventions and Format
 - File names, module names, and wire/reg assignment names should be snake case (e.g. `my_verilog_module.v`)